peteroupc/peteroupc.github.io/random.md

 -  **Speed:** The implementation should select procedures that are reasonably fast for most applications.
 The implementation may instead use an unpredictable-random implementation as long as the method remains at least as fast, in the average case, as the statistical-random implementation it would otherwise use.
 -  **Examples:** The `xorshift128+` and `Lehmer128` random number generators.
 -  **Non-Examples:**  Mersenne Twister [systematically fails](http://xoroshiro.di.unimi.it/#quality) one of the `BigCrush` tests.
 Any linear congruential generator with modulus 2<sup>63</sup> or less (such as `java.util.Random`) has a _state length_ of less than 64 bits.

-"bytes" is a pointer to a byte array, "size" is the number of random bytes to generate.
-Each bit in each byte will be randomly set to 0 or 1.
-Returns 0 if the method succeeds, and nonzero otherwise.

 <a id=Seedable_Random_Generators></a>
 ## Seedable Random Generators